Annual Security & Fire Safety Reports (Clery Reports)

 - By fax to 828.251.6954

-- Electronically (scanned copy) to email@example.com – you will recieve a PDF version of your report via email
+- Electronically (scanned copy) to firstname.lastname@example.org – you will receive a PDF version of your report via email

 If you do not have a report number leave the field blank and provide as much information to help us locate the appropriate record.
 If we are unable to locate the record we will contact you via the information provided on the request form.